carbon-language/carbon-lang/docs/project/goals.md

 psychological safety.
 We need consistent expectations for how every community member should behave, regardless of their position in the community.
-These expectations around conduct and behavior need to be clearly articulated both to set expectations for people joining, and to help remind and anchor us on consistent standards.
+These expectations around conduct and behavior need to be clearly articulated both to set expectations for people joining, and to help remind and anchor us to consistent standards.
 It is also important that we hold ourselves accountable to these expectations and have real and meaningful mechanisms to moderate the community.
 When behavior steps outside of our expectations, we need tools,